missfunmi/missfunmi.com/src/posts/2025/07/30_race_report_alpha_win_hudson_valley.md

 Although the [Olympic distance triathlon](https://supertri.com/latest/triathlon-distances/) is and will likely always be my favorite distance to race, I absolutely love that a sprint is over in about an hour and a half, maybe 2 hours at the most.
 I know I can do anything for 2 hours, right?
 Right?

-This was the one thing I kept repeating to myself as I went into last month's [Alpha Win Hudson Valley Sprint Triathlon](https://alpha.win/event/hudson-valley-ny/).
-A few days before the race, I gave a [talk on triathlons](https://missfunmi.com/talks/2025-06-25-triathlon/) to some folks at the [Recurse Center](https://www.recurse.com/scout/click?t=c7bc9ba4cb3e6725e05e413f16f8c5a3), which is how I came to realize I had raced 21 triathlons (now 22).
+I kept repeating this to myself as I went into last month's [Alpha Win Hudson Valley Sprint Triathlon](https://alpha.win/event/hudson-valley-ny/).
+A few days before the race, I gave a [talk on triathlons](https://missfunmi.com/talks/2025-06-25-triathlon/) at the [Recurse Center](https://www.recurse.com/scout/click?t=c7bc9ba4cb3e6725e05e413f16f8c5a3), which is how I came to realize I'd raced 21 triathlons (now 22).
 So by all indications, I should have been totally "experienced" and not at all nervous or worried about a lil ol' sprint, right?

 Right??